-Beltelecom clients unable to reach Ukrainian web-sites
+Beltelecom clients unable to reach Ukrainian web-sites49

 Belarus’ largest internet-provider does not allow its users to enter Ukrainian web-sites.

 Charter97.org learns that from readers.

 As they attempt opening the web-sites of Ukrainian media, the users of Byfly, which is Beltelecom’s trade mark, face a message saying that “the access is restricted under a court decision or on other grounds under the legislation of the Russian Federation”.